People all across the globe are working to push the boundaries on what it means to become one of the most modern cities in the world.

 Rising skyscrapers, flashing neon signs, contemporary architecture, and bustling streets filled with the newest technology set the scene in one of the world’s most modern cities.
 A superpower in smartphone technology, robotics, and automobiles, Tokyo is famed for being one of the most advanced cities in the world.
 The city is keeping up with modern trends by investing in an emerging startup scene full of young brainiacs with big ideas.
 One Tokyo-based startup created a ring that, connected to a smartphone via Bluetooth, can make an electronic payment at the wave of a hand.
 The city even has dating salons to join pairs of startup-loving singles.
 A walk around Tokyo could lead you to meet a robot on the street, find the world’s tallest tower, or wander into an electronics store that’s six floors tall.

-The city-state of Singapore has risen up in the ranks to become a top modern Asian city.
+The city-state of Singapore has risen through the ranks to become a top modern Asian city.
 The former Japanese, British, and Malaysian colony finally gained independence in 1965.
 First prime minister Lee Kuan Yew led the country for over 30 years and is responsible for transforming Singapore into one of the richest places in the world.
 The gleaming state is full of glass skyscrapers and modern architecture, like the incredible SkyPark hotel, part of Singapore’s mega-resort scene.
 Under Lee Kuan Yew’s direction, city planners have left spaces across the island for many parks and sustainable, green areas.
 The so-called Lion City (singa pura’s literal definition in Malay) boasts of one of the least-corrupt governments, most business-friendly economies, a first-class education system, strict laws on crime, and a thriving arts scene.

 Estonia only gained independence from Russia in 1991, but even though it missed out on the start of the technological revolution, Estonia quickly made up for lost time.
 Indeed, the country jumped into innovating technology headfirst.
 Although the capital city Tallinn doesn’t resemble California’s Silicon Valley in looks, it has a startup scene to rival it.
 After all, this is the city where Skype, a current giant in video chatting, got its start.
 As early as 2002, the Estonian government had installed a free Wi-Fi network that covered most populated areas, and e-voting became commonplace in 2007.
 While 3G and 4G were slow to come to places like the U.S. and the UK, ultra-high-speed data connections were set up in Estonia in 2012.